kant2002/MstatAnalyser/README.md

 # Statistics about types and methods which derived from types in assemblies matching pattern Microsoft.AspNetCore.*
 dotnet run --file Library.mstat --assembly Microsoft.AspNetCore.*

+# You can specify folder instead of file. appication will take single file, if it preset.
+dotnet run --file ..\some-dir\
 ```